Off Roading Ouray Silverton and Telluride Colorado

 A little ways down is another commercial mining site called Ruby Trust.
 Make a left turn and you can travel down a trail that leads through the woods and switch backs up the mountainside.
 In August the whole place is full of wild flowers and columbine.
 This trail goes almost up to the top of the mountain for some great views of the valley.
 We had lunch at the top and then drove back down to where we turned.

 If you're in Silverton you can drive out to Animas Forks.
-There are side trails that lead to many mine sites off this road.
+There are side trails to Cunningham Gulch, Arrastra Gulch, Picayne Gulch to California Gulch that lead to many mine sites off this road.
 You can just explore.
+These side gulches make this the best area to explore.
 This is more a dirt - gravel road but is worth the ride.
 Animas Forks is the most intact mining town in the area.
 There are many old houses and a couple of mills.
 From Animas there are a couple of trails that lead back over to the Ouray area.
 The one I took was California Gulch to Lake Como.
 Lake Como is one of the most beautiful sights you'll see.
 You will now be entering Poughkeepsie Gulch.
 All the 4wheel drive maps I picked up in the area have Poughkeepsie Gulch crossed out as being too difficult.
 I think they want the rental jeepsters to stay away.
 For a Hummer this is the most fun off road place in the whole area.
 There are no steep drop offs, just a lot of hilly obstacles.
 At the end you have to descend to the trail which leads back to Ouray.
 There are two ways down.
 One is a nice hill of loose stone and dirt which is a blast to go up and down on.
 The other way down is over some large Moab style rocks.
 You need to use BTM at this point.
 The only problem point to watch out for is a couple of sharp rocks when you exit the gulch.
 I call these the Lathe.
 If you don't go real slow and watch your sides it will literally shave aluminum off of your rocker panel protection.
 Every year I swear that I'm going to bring a sledgehammer and wack that sharp point off the rock.
 Last year (Aug 96) on the trail down from Poughkeepsie we came upon an area that looked like a bomb had hit it.
 There were about 10 acres of trees scattered around like toothpicks.
 I found out that this was the result of a landslide the previous winter.

-Another low pass that is a very pleasant ride is Ophir.
+Another low easy pass that is a very pleasant ride is Ophir.
 This takes you from 550 out of Silverton (not far from Red Mountain and Black Bear trail heads) to the Telluride area.
 It's a very scenic ride that ends up in an old small town of Ophir.
 Because Ophir is close to Telluride there is a lot of new houses being built in the area.
 Ophir has a neat little post office that just begs to be photographed.
 When you leave Ophir and hit the highway turn right toward Telluride.
-A mile or so up the road on the right is the trail to Alta.
+A mile or so up the road on the right is the trail to Alta which is very easy.
 Alta is another mining town that is in very good shape and well worth seeing.
 The boarding house the miners stayed in is still up as well as a few of the houses that the owners and managers lived in.
 You can ride up and see the two Alta lakes from here.
 At this point you are only about 1/2 hour from Telluride.

 Not far from the lake is a four mile long side road to the left that will take you to another great ghost town Carson.
 The road up to Carson is a great 4 wheel drive trail through the woods.
 Carson is a big settlement with some restored buildings and a very large mining site.
 You can take the road all the way to the top and get a spectacular view of the whole area.
-One of the roads on the top leads back down to the highway that's just outside of Lake city back on the East side of the mountain.

-Corkscrew is another nice ride.
+Corkscrew is another nice easy ride.
 You take 550 out of Ouray toward Silverton.
 The highway will come into a long flat valley.
 At the end of the valley on the left is a bridge and what looks like a construction site.
 There was a Keep out sign up but it was for the construction site.
 You exit the highway, go over the bridge and you will find the trail head.
 Once you get up high the view of Red mountain is fantastic.
 This whole area has many mine sites to explore.
 This will bring you up and over the mountain to the Lake Como area and down to Animas Forks or back to Silverton via another gravel state road.